EitanBeCe/food-cart/README.md

-- A side project created for choosing food from menu, adding to the cart.
+- A side project created for ordering food from menu, adding it to the cart.
+Food in menu comes from FirebaseAPI (with Fetch API), user's orders are also sent there.
+After ordering the user should fill Form with validadion.
+Cart an Form are in Modal window.
 - Written on React.js.
-- Hooks: useState, useEffect, useContext, useReducer, useRef, forwardRef, useImperative...
+- Hooks: useState, useEffect, useContext, useReducer, useRef, forwardRef, useImperative, ReactDOM.createPortal...

+- Basic form validation with refs.
+Without onChange onBlur value, and check for touching an input, or useForm hook.
+- I did it in other project (https://github.com/EitanBeCe/react-forms) an here just kept it simplier.
+- Also here I didn't use useHttp Custom Hook.
+To write here everything again.
+- I did it in other project (https://github.com/EitanBeCe/custom-hook2/blob/master/src/components/hooks/use-http.js).

 # Getting Started with Create React App